rubiojr/beehive-youtube-dl/README.md

 # Beehive video downloader

-⚠️  this is a basic example not secure by default.
+⚠️  this is a basic example **higly insecure** by default.
 Your files could be exposed to the world.

 Example [Beehive](https://github.com/muesli/beehive) based video downloader implementation.